 Transportation is usually the second-highest line item in the typical family budget.
 It is for our family.
 Even with two paid off cars, our insurance, repairs, gas and oil changes make driving our cars the second most expensive area of our budget.

 So how do you make this section of your budget less expensive?

 Well, you may need to downsize your car.
 A nice,

 If you’re a two-car household, maybe a compromise is to have one car be your nicer newer one and the other can be your everyday driver that takes the daily commute beating.

 4. Shop at a Lower Cost Grocery Store

-When Nicole and I went down to a one income household when our second child came into the world, we had to make some changes in our spending.
+When Nicole and I went down to a one-income household when our second child came into the world, we had to make some changes in our spending.

-One thing we did was we switched from Kroger (it’s one of the larger grocery store chain here in Michigan) to Aldi.
+One thing we did was we switched from Kroger (it’s one of the larger grocery store chains here in Michigan) to Aldi.
 This change helped us save around $300 per month on our budget.
 Yes, that’s $3,600 per year!

 The food is great, they still have organic options, but there are a few quirks you have to get used to.